WARRANTING SEVERE SANCTIONS, INCLUDING DISMISSAL, AGAINST FACULTY MEMBERS

 (3e) The burden of proof that adequate cause exists rests with the institution and will be satisfied only by clear and convincing evidence in the record considered as a whole.
 A different standard of proof shall be applied if required by law or regulation.

-(3f) The President's designate will, prior to the hearing, be responsible for contacting potential witnesses deemed to have information material to the charges, and will gather as much information and as many documents as he or she thinks relevant to prepare for the hearing.
+(3f) The President's designate will, prior to the hearing, be responsible for contacting potential witnesses deemed to have information material to the charges, and will gather as much information and as many documents as they think relevant to prepare for the hearing.
 The designate may contact potential witnesses in addition to those named by the administration or the accused.
 The designate also has the responsibility to assist the panel in obtaining witnesses or other evidence that the panel may wish as part of its hearing on the charges.
 In cases of research misconduct, the Hearing Panel will, as far as possible, presume the validity of the Investigatory Panel's report.
 At the same time, since the imposition of any severe sanction ordinarily (see Section 3e above) requires clear and convincing evidence of misconduct and a consideration what the appropriate sanction might be, the panel has the discretion to examine those aspects of the report it deems necessary to reach a fair and informed recommendation on what the sanction, if any, should be.

 (3g) The faculty member will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
 The administration will cooperate with the hearing panel in making available documentary and other evidence.